 - Te Reo Māori (Māori language and literature)

-- Te Ro Pākehā (English language)
+- Te Reo Pākehā (English language)

-- Ngā Reo (learning languages).
+- Ngā Reo (Learning languages).

 The learning areas ensure a broad general education and lay a foundation to specialise later.